MEET JEANETTE BONNER.

 As a performer, Jeanette has acted professionally for over a decade.
-As an improviser she was a member of The National Comedy Theater and founding member of long-form improv comedy troupe American Standard.
+As an improviser she was a member of The National Comedy Theater for eight years and founding member of long-form improv comedy troupe American Standard.
 She is a teaching artist with Only Make Believe, a non-profit that brings interactive theater into local hospitals and schools for children with long term illnesses and disabilities, founded with the belief that theater heals, and an Artistic Associate of female-focused production company Clutch Productions.
 She received a BA in Theater and Dance from Trinity College, and is a member of both Actor’s Equity and the Screen Actors Guild.
 She received her B.A. in Theatre & Dance from Trinity College, CT.

-Her production company Kelly's Pool Hall Productions was founded in 2007.
-In addition to her creative projects, she has continued her passion for helping other artists execute their vision as a Producer and Production Manager.
-Recent projects include In This Life, a short film about the five stages of grief told through dance, conveying the complexity of grief in the often wordless way it impacts all our lives.
-The film won Best Experimental Film at the Brooklyn Film Festival, Best Musical at the Oscar-qualifying Rhode Island Int'l Film Festival, and screened to a sold out audience at Lincoln Center's Walter Reade Theatre at the Dance on Camera Festival this summer, being named "one of the top 7 dance performances to catch" by The New York Times.
+In addition to her original projects, she has continued her passion for helping other artists execute their vision as a Producer and Production Manager.
+Recent short film In This Life screened at twelve festivals worldwide, winning Best Experimental Film at the Brooklyn Film Festival, Best Musical at the Oscar-qualifying Rhode Island Int'l Film Festival, and screening to a sold out audience at Lincoln Center's Walter Reade Theatre at the Dance on Camera Festival after being named "one of the top 7 dance performances to catch" by The New York Times.
 Directed by Bat-Sheva Guez, the film stars Robbie Fairchild (former principal dancer at NYC Ballet) and features the choreography of five top artists in the country including Christopher Wheeldon.
 The film It's now available to stream at AllArts.org, a division of PBS.

 Being a part of the creative process is a core aspect of Jeanette's value system.
 Jeanette's voice comes from a strong desire to connect truthfully with others to unearth their passion as well as a love of making people smile.
 She is inspired by stories that are female-forward and is passionate about improving the female representation on set and on production teams in the entertainment industry.